 - The conservatory

 When the sun shines the raised temperature in a conservatory will have a similar effect to a warm radiator, possibly triggering the sensor unnecessarily.
-Instead, place your PRI at the choke-point between the conservatory and its adjoining room.
+Instead, place your PIR at the choke-point between the conservatory and its adjoining room.

 - The bathroom